louygan/kubernetes-json-schema_yannh/README.md

 # Kubernetes JSON Schemas

+## Fork

+This is a fork from [instrumenta/kubernetes-json-schema](https://github.com/instrumenta/kubernetes-json-schema) with updated maintenance scripts for easier maintenance, as well as schemas for all recent Kubernetes versions.

+## Presentation

 While exploring tooling for Kubernetes I had need for schemas to describe the definition files, and went looking for something that didn't require either `kubectl` or similar installed or even a working